This Carne Asada recipe is the authentic way to make this popular Mexican steak. With only 3 ingredients, it’s ready to enjoy in less than 15 minutes!

 How much meat should you buy per person?

 If you’re cooking for a crowd, plan on buying at least half a pound per person.
 You may have a little leftover but it’s better to have extra than not enough.
-Leftovers are always great to make burritos, Quesadillas, nachos, carne asada fries, added to a salad, or mix with scrambled eggs, etc.
+Leftovers are always great to make burritos, Quesadillas, nachos, carne asada fries, add to a salad, or mix with scrambled eggs, etc.

 How To Make Carne Asada